0

 02/11/2025

-This study explored how constipation and diarrhea severity during the menopause transition (MT) relate to age, MT stage, reproductive and stress-related biomarkers, and stress perceptions.
+Research has explored how constipation and diarrhea during the menopause transition relate to age, hormonal shifts, and stress-related factors — including cortisol levels and perceived tension.

 Methods: Women aged 35–55 were followed from 1990 to 2013, with data collected annually through health diaries, questionnaires, and urine samples.
 These samples were tested for hormones like E1G, FSH, testosterone, cortisol, and others.
 Researchers used statistical modeling to see how changes in constipation and diarrhea were related to these factors.